LIFELONG WELLNESS AND BEHAVIORAL HEALTH CARE

-The Center consists of highly trained, culturally competent health care professionals that include psychiatrists, psychologists, social workers, nurses, alcohol/drug counselors, case managers, vocational rehabilitation counselors, and early childhood teachers.
-We have a multilingual staff fluent in Spanish and French.
+The Emma L. Bowen Community Center consists of a staff of highly trained, culturally experienced psychologists, social workers, nurses, chemical dependency counselors, case managers, vocational rehabilitation counselors and early childhood teachers.
+Our incredible staff is fluent in Spanish and French.

 Emma also supported and partnered with elected officials who she felt would make positive contributions to the cause of equality for minorities.
-In conjunction with her good friend, the late New York State Senator Jacob Javits, Emma worked to bring an end to the unwritten law of the U.S. Senate that denied Black youth the right to become pages.
-On April 18, 1965, the first African American page began work at the U.S. Senate.
+In conjunction with her good friend, New York State Senator Jacob Javits, Emma worked to bring an end to the unwritten law of the U.S. Senate that denied Black youth the right to become pages, and on April 18, 1965, the first African American page began work at the U.S. Senate.